![]() | British Insects: the Families of Trichoptera | |

 Larvae.
 The larvae constructing and living in transportable cases.
 The larval case shield-shaped, and made of sand grains, with wing-like lateral extensions.
 The larvae eruciform.
 The mesonotum sclerotized; entire (cf. Hickins figure), or divided into four sclerites (cf. his key!).
 The metanotum entirely membranous.

 British representation.
-Genera 1 (Molanna); 2 species.
+2 species.
+Genera: Molanna.

-To view illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the fmilies of Trichoptera.
-Version: 9th April 2007. http://delta-intkey.com’.
+Insects of Britain and Ireland: the families of Trichoptera (caddis flies).
+Version: 27th July 2019. delta-intkey.com’.